jdhitsolutions/PSPodcast/README.md

 Date      Length   Description
 ----      ------   -----------
-2/24/2025 00:33:49 In this episode of the PowerShell Podcast,we sit down with
+2/24/2025 00:33:49 In this episode of the PowerShell Podcast,we sit down withMorten Kristensen, an
-                   Morten Kristensen, an automation specialist and PowerShell enthusiast, to discuss his journey with PowerShell, his experience working with the Microsoft Graph API, and his recent leap into public speaking.
+                   automation specialist and PowerShell enthusiast, to discuss his journey with PowerShell, his experience working with the Microsoft Graph API, and his recent leap into public speaking.
 Morten shares insights from his first-ever technical talk, the challenges of working with Graph API, and how he's navigating his professional growth.
 ```